Pericles001/alx-low_level_programming/README.md

 * **Pericles Adjovi** <[Pericles001](https://github.com/Pericles001)>

-## Credits
+## Aknowledgements

 All work contained in this project was completed as part of the curriculum for ALX Africa Software Engineering program built upon Holberton School projects and materials.
 Holberton School is a campus-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.

+## Credits
 For more information, visit these links.

 * [ALX ](https://www.alxafrica.com/)
 * [Holberton School](https://www.holbertonschool.com/)